 A quick and worthwhile stop down the Oregon Coast is Face Rock.
 This secluded beach area had inspiring rock formations and plenty of sea birds.
 This understated beach is a perfect stopping point to watch crashing waves and avoid large crowds.
 There is a short paved trail along the top of a cliff overhang where walkers can get the vantage point of the beach below as well as read information about birds and tide pooling on the beach.

 During low tide, extensive tide pools are visible for exploration.
 Be mindful not to disturb these habitats as well as any nesting seabirds.
 During nesting season, disruption to nests causes significant stress and utilizes significant energy of the bird.
-While dogs are allowed on the beach, just be mindful around wildlife.
+While dogs are allowed on the beach, just be mindful of wildlife.

-Stop 4: Prehistoric Gardens
+Prehistoric Gardens

-A stop that most people make because of the life sized tyrannosaurus rex statue just off the road, Prehistoric Gardens is a must stop for anyone who enjoys dinosaurs and a little bit of fun.
-A quick stop off the Oregon Coast Scenic Route in an old growth forest is a short trail that weaves through life size replicas of famous dinosaurs.
+A stop that most people make because of the life-sized tyrannosaurus rex statue just off the road, Prehistoric Gardens is a must-stop for anyone who enjoys dinosaurs and a little bit of fun.
+A quick stop off the Oregon Coast Scenic Route in an old-growth forest is a short trail that weaves through life-size replicas of famous dinosaurs.

-Each dinosaur has a plaque that provides pronunciation assistance, meaning behind the name, and facts about the dinosaur.
+Each dinosaur has a plaque that provides pronunciation assistance, the meaning behind the name, and facts about the dinosaur.
 Follow the dinosaur tracks to each dinosaur and learn some information along the way!

 This was a great pit stop that took about 30 minutes to complete.
 Might take longer with children.
 The cost for an adult ticket was $10.

-Stop 5: Natural Bridges
+Natural Bridges

 Other Stops